-The 15-story outdoor stairway (to nowhere), the “Vessel” at Hudson Yards, is the latest architectural marvel to hit the New York City skyline.
-It s an Instagram sensation, attracting thousands of local residents and tourists to the site.
-However, the owner of the Vessel, ERY Vessel LLC (“ERY”), printed on the back of the tickets to the Vessel, that a person’s visit to the Vessel is subject to terms and conditions on a website.
+The 15-story outdoor stairway (to nowhere), the “Vessel” at Hudson Yards is the latest architectural marvel to hit the New York City skyline.
+It’s an Instagram sensation, attracting thousands of local residents and tourists to the site.
+However, the owner of the Vessel, ERY Vessel LLC (“ERY”), printed on the back of the Vessel tickets that a person’s visit to the Vessel is subject to terms and conditions on a website.

 Second, visitors should be aware that they may be filmed and that ERY may use that footage anyway they want without paying the visitor.
 Usually, notice and consent to be filmed is posted visibly at the entrance to a site, that way the visitor can give informed consent to being filmed.